Jay Bellamy

-Jay Bellamy (born July 8, 1972) is a former American football safety who played for the Seattle Seahawks and the New Orleans Saints of the National Football League (NFL).
-After playing college football at Rutgers University, he went undrafted in the 1994 NFL Draft.
+Jay Bellamy (born July 8, 1972) is an American former professional football player who was a safety for the Seattle Seahawks and the New Orleans Saints of the National Football League (NFL).
+After playing college football for the Rutgers Scarlet Knights, he went undrafted in the 1994 NFL draft.
 He was then signed as an undrafted free agent to the Seattle Seahawks.

-Early years
+Early life

-Bellamy was raised in the Cliffwood section of Aberdeen Township, New Jersey and attended Matawan Regional High School, where he was a letterman in football and track.
+Bellamy was raised in the Cliffwood section of Aberdeen Township, New Jersey, and attended Matawan Regional High School, where he was a letterman in football and track.
 In football, he was a two-way starter as a quarterback and as a free safety.

 College career

 Bellamy attended Rutgers University, and played for the Rutgers Scarlet Knights football team.
 In his first season, he appeared in 6 games and had 2 interceptions and returned them both for a total of 48 yards and one for a touchdown.
 In his second season, he appeared in 11 games and had 2 interceptions and returned them both for a total of 25 yards.
 In his third season he appeared in 10 games and had 4 interceptions and returned them for a total of 9 yards.
 In his last season he appeared in 9 games and returned 5 punts for a total of 60 yards.